wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 <div class="caption"><strong>Figure 1:</strong> Added storage capability at the compute site.</div>

-Figure 1 above show the compute site for the platform in the previous tab, but with a new host shown in green.
+Figure 1 above show the compute site for the platform in the previous tab, but with a new host (shown in green).
 This host is not used for computation but provides access to a disk with 500 MB/sec read/write bandwidth.

 Given the new storage capability, we can now refine the workflow execution
 strategy: unless a task is an exit task of the workflow, it stores its output on the disk at the compute site.
-In this way, whenever possible, tasks will read/write data to the local storage rather than the remote storage.
-The initial input files to the workflow are still stored at the remove storage site, and the output files end up there as well.
+In this way, **whenever possible, tasks will read/write data to the local storage rather than the remote storage**.
+The initial input files to the workflow are still stored at the remove storage site, and the output files must end up there as well.

 #### Simulating better data locality